mehmetmetinerdemli/LastVersionOfWebQuizEngine/README.md

 {
   "email": "your@email.com", // Must have a valid format (with @ and .)
-  "password": "secret" // Must have at least five characters }
+  "password": "password" // Must have at least five characters }
 GET /quiz
 Get a sample quiz